Gondar Airport

-Gondar Airport (IATA: GDQ, ICAO: HAGN), also known as Atse Tewodros Airport, is an airport serving Gondar, a city in the northern Amhara Region of Ethiopia.
+Gondar Airport (IATA: GDQ, ICAO: HAGN), also known as Atse Tewodros Airport, is a public airport serving Gondar, a city in the northern Amhara Region of Ethiopia.
 The name of the city and airport may also be transliterated as Gonder.
 The airport is located 18 km south of Gondar.
-The airport is named after the Emperor of Ethiopia (Atse) Tewodros II.
+The airport is named after the 19th century Emperor of Ethiopia (Atse) Tewodros II.

 Facilities

-Gondar airport resides at an elevation of 1994 m above mean sea level.
+Gondar airport is at an elevation of 1994 m above mean sea level.
 It has one runway designated 17/35, with an asphalt surface measuring 2700 × 45 m.